johnpeart/johnpeart.github.io/src/posts/blogpost/2025-06-10-allying-is-a-verb-not-a-noun.md

 ![Text: 67% of trans respondents to the National LGBT Survey said they avoid being open about their gender identity for fear of a negative reaction.](/assets/images/posts/2025/06/10/allying-is-a-verb-not-a-noun/slide7.jpg){.rounded}

-In that same survey, of the repsondents who identified as trans, 67% of them said they avoided sharing with other people that they are trans – again, because they feared the negative reaction.
+In that same survey, of the respondents who identified as trans, 67% of them said they avoided sharing with other people that they are trans – again, because they feared the negative reaction.

 ![Text: These experiences extend to the workplace too...](/assets/images/posts/2025/06/10/allying-is-a-verb-not-a-noun/slide8.jpg){.rounded}